Execution & Routing & Risk

 If your routing logic can't be explained to your own support and compliance team, it will fail.
 Prefer simple, auditable rules over "magic".

 Toxic flow is not "good traders".
 It's flow that systematically extracts value from a particular execution path.
-Toxicity indicators are patterns that correlate with higher slippage cost, rejects, and adverse selection.
+Toxicity is handled by routing and policy, not by arguing with traders.

 • High win rate during short holding periods around news